reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

   sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
 ></iframe>

-:::tip
+:::Summary

 - **Redux apps use plain JS objects, arrays, and primitives as the state values**
   - The root state value should be a plain JS object
   - The state should contain the smallest amount of data needed to make the app work
   - Classes, Promises, functions, and other non-plain values should _not_ go in the Redux state
   - Reducers must not create random values like `Math.random()` or `Date.now()`
-  - It's okay to have other state values that are not in the Redux store
+  - It's okay to have other state values that are not in the Redux store (like local component state) side-by side with Redux
 - **Actions are plain objects with a `type` field that describe what happened**
   - The `type` field should be a readable string, and is usually written as `'feature/eventName'`
   - Actions may contain other values, which are typically stored in the `action.payload` field